-- 1) Reduce new HIV infections; - Increase access to care and optimize health outcomes for people living with HIV (PLWH); - 3) Reduce HIV-related health disparities and health inequities: and - 4) Achieve a more coordinated national response to the HIV epidemic.
+- 1) Reduce new HIV infections; - Increase access to care and optimize health outcomes for people living with HIV (PLWH); - 3) Reduce HIV-related disparities and health inequities; and - 4) Achieve a more coordinated national response to the HIV epidemic.

-To achieve these goals, recipients should take action to align their organization's efforts, within the parameters of the RWHAP statute and program guidance, around the following areas of critical focus:
+To achieve these shared goals, recipients should align their organization's efforts, within the parameters of the RWHAP statute and program guidance, to ensure that PLWH are linked to and retained in care, and have timely access to HIV treatment and the supports needed (e.g., mental health and substance abuse services) to achieve HIV viral suppression.